 The high temperature and high-pressure air coming out from the combustion chamber are passed through the gas turbine where it expands doing the mechanical work.
 The fluid coming out from the turbine is cooled to its original temperature in the cooler using an external cooling source before passing to the compressor.

-The working fluid is continuously used in the system without its change at phase and the required heat is given to the working fluid in the heat exchanger.
+The working fluid is continuously used in the system without its change in phase and the required heat is given to the working fluid in the heat exchanger.

 Advantages of Closed Gas Turbine Power Plant

-Following are the advantages of closed gas turbine:
+The following are the advantages of a closed gas turbine: